 This is how Jones had the financial capital to buy the Cowboys, which he has since built up to exponentially greater heights of profitability.

 Today, he’s still involved in the oil and gas space as the controlling shareholder of Comstock Resources.
-He also has a number of real estate and retail projects in Texas.
+He also has several real estate and retail projects in Texas.

 KEEP READING: Who Are the NFL’s Richest Owners?
 Ranking Every Owner 32 to 1